 If you like interesting foliage, you will find it with Lady’s Mantle.
-The light green lobed leaves are fan shaped and covered with hairs that catch and hold rain drops in a way that catches the eye and is worth the cost of the plant.
+The light green lobed leaves are fan shaped, up to 6″ across, and form an attractive clump about 12″ high.
+Each leaf is covered with hairs that catch and hold rain drops in a way that catches the eye and creates an intriguing sight.
+From late spring to early summer large trusses of small chartreuse flowers appear that are beautiful in both fresh and dried arrangements.
+Lady’s mantel is an herbaceous clump-forming perennial native to mountainous area of the Carpathians, Caucausus, and Turkey.
+It is a member of the rose family, Rosaceae, that also includes apples, almonds, meadowsweet, and pyracantha.
 Nice used as edger or ground cover.
-In addition, Lady’s Mantel has large trusses of small chartreuse flowers that are beautiful in both fresh and dried arrangements.
-Lady’s mantel is an herbaceous perennial native to Asia Minor.
-It is a member of the rose family, Rosaceae, that also includes apples, almonds, meadowsweet, and pyracantha.
+The genus name Alchemilla is the ancient Latin name for the plant.
+The specific epithet, mollis, is the Latin word for soft and refers to the texture of the leaves.

 Type: Herbaceous perennial and evergreen.